ExcessiveOverkill/universal-IRC-1/README.md

 FPGA programming software: https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive-ise.html

 Making custom firmware for Mesa FPGAs: http://tom-itx.no-ip.biz:81/~webpage/emc/xilinx/xilinx14_install_index.php

+Note you must set the chip type from spartan6-16 to spartan6-25 in ISE for the 5i24-25 card.

 The odrives have custom firmware that makes them no longer need to calibrate before enabling, and allowing encoder position to be written over uart.